 For principals and superintendents looking to try out an innovative new practice, we think that pilot programs are one of the most reliable ways to make an informed decision based on the unique needs of the students you serve.

-To get to the bottom of how to design a high-quality pilot, Getting Smart recently partnered with the Learning Assembly, a national network of regional nonprofits that help schools and districts design and implement pilot programs, to create a three-part podcast series sharing important lessons learned by Learning Assembly members during their experiences developing and implementing pilots.
+To get to the bottom of how to design a high-quality pilot, Getting Smart recently partnered with the Learning Assembly, a national network of regional nonprofits that help schools and districts design and implement pilot programs, to create a three-part podcast series sharing important lessons learned by Learning Assembly members during their experiences developing and implementing pilots in K-12 environments.
 Here are highlights from each of these interviews.

 LearnLaunch + Boston Public Schools